On the continuous-time limit of the Barab\'asi-Albert random graph: Sampling a random vertex

-\subsection{Sampling from the planted model}
+\subsubsection{Sampling from the planted model}

 Consider the following procedure.
-Given a realization of $\{b(v_j,\mathfrak{T}_n)\}_{n \ge i}$, $j=1,\dots,i$, \begin{enumerate} \item choose one of the $i$ discrete-time birth processes with probability proportional to the number of its vertices; \item choose a vertex uniformly at random among those belonging to the realization of the selected birth process. \end{enumerate} Our focus will be on the selected vertex $v_{j,\ell}$, $j=1,\dots, i$, $ \ell=1,\dots, b(v_j,\mathfrak{T}_n)$ and on the selected birth process.
-Let $W$ denote the index of the birth process chosen.
-It is a random variable with values in $\{1,\dots,i\}$. \begin{teo} It holds, \begin{enumerate} \item $\bbP(W=j)=\frac{1}{i}$, \item $\bbP(\{v_{j,\ell} \text{ is selected}\})=\frac{1}{n}$. \end{enumerate} \end{teo} \begin{obs} The suggested algorithm is a way to select a vertex uniformly at random from $\bbG_{\mathfrak{T}_n}$, $n\geq i$.
-The procedure considers a given realization of the $i$ birth processes $\{b(v_j,\mathfrak{T}_n)\}_{n \ge i}$, $j=1,\dots,i$.
-Averaging on all possible realizations of the $i$ birth processes we actually select a vertex uniformly at random: we first choose one of the $i$ birth processes belonging to the planted model with uniform probability, then we select a vertex among those belonging to the chosen birth process with uniform probability.
-Note that this procedure is independent of the dynamics of the degree growth processes in the BA random graph model. \end{obs} \begin{obs} In the proof of Theorem \ref{plantedinduce} we will make use of the following result for a P\'olya urn model.
-A single urn initially contains $i-1$ white balls and one black ball.
-At each time step a ball is drawn from the urn and then replaced together with one ball of the same color.
-Let $X$ be the number of black balls in $n-i$ drawings.
-The distribution of $X$ is well known (see e.g.\ \cite{DiscreteDist}, Section 4.2) and its expectation is $\bbE[X]=(n-i)/i$, so that $\bbE[Y_j]=n/i$.
-Notice that the relationship between $X$ and the number of individuals in the $j$-th birth process of the planted model is $Y_j=X+1$. \end{obs} \begin{proof} For the sake of simplicity let us rename the random variable $b(v_j,\mathfrak{T}_n)$ by $Y_j$ and note that it takes values in $\{1,2,\dots,n-i+1\}$, $n\geq i$.
-Furthermore, let $Z_j$ denote the index of a vertex from that birth process, which is a random variable with values in $\{1,\dots,n-i+1\}$.
+Given a realization of $\{b(v_j,\mathfrak{T}_n)\}_{n \ge i}$, $j=1,\dots,i$, \begin{enumerate} \item choose one of the $i$ discrete-time birth processes with probability proportional to the number of its vertices; \item choose a vertex uniformly at random among those belonging to the realization of the selected birth process. \end{enumerate} Our focus is on the selected vertex $v_{j,\ell}$, $j=1,\dots, i$, $ \ell=1,\dots, b(v_j,\mathfrak{T}_n)$ and on the selected birth process.
+Let $W$ be the index of the birth process chosen.
+Plainly, $W$ takes values in $\{1,\dots,i\}$ almost surely. \begin{prop} It holds, \begin{enumerate} \item $\bbP(W=j)=1/i$, $j \in \{1,\dots,i\}$, \item $\bbP(\{v_{j,\ell} \text{ is selected}\})=1/n$. \end{enumerate} \end{prop} \begin{proof} It immediately follows from the exchangeability of the $i$ discrete-time birth processes. \end{proof} \begin{obs} The suggested algorithm is a way to select a vertex uniformly at random from $\bbG_{\mathfrak{T}_n}$, $n\geq i$, and refers to a given realization of the $i$ birth processes $\{b(v_j,\mathfrak{T}_n)\}_{n \ge i}$, $j=1,\dots,i$.
+Averaging on all possible realizations of the $i$ birth processes we actually select a vertex uniformly at random: we first choose one of the $i$ birth processes belonging to the planted model with uniform probability, then we select a vertex among those belonging to the chosen birth process again with uniform probability. \end{obs}